rrwick/Bandage/README.md

 ##### Usage

-1. Open a Clewview window.
+1. Open a Bandage window.
 2. Load a graph file using the 'File' menu, either a LastGraph file from Velvet or a FASTG file from SPAdes.
 For large graph files, this may take a few seconds or more.
 3. Click the 'Draw graph' button now to visualise the entire graph.